malikrashidk/tooltrace/browser-extension/README.md

-# Tool Trace Browser Extension
+﻿# Tool Trace Browser Extension

 Auto-detect and add SaaS tools to your Tool Trace dashboard while browsing!

 ## Features

-✨ **Auto-Detection**: Automatically detects SaaS tools you're using 🔍 **Quick Add**: Select and add multiple tools with one click 📊 **Supported Tools**: Figma, GitHub, ChatGPT, AWS, Notion, Slack, Zoom, and more 🔒 **Privacy First**: Works entirely on your browser without tracking
+…œ¨ **Auto-Detection**: Automatically detects SaaS tools you're using ” **Quick Add**: Select and add multiple tools with one click “Š **Supported Tools**: Figma, GitHub, ChatGPT, AWS, Notion, Slack, Zoom, and more ”’ **Privacy First**: Works entirely on your browser without tracking

 ## Installation